Wambu-i7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displaying the first 10 lines of a file.
 Displaying the third line of a file.
 A script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+A script that writes the result of a command in a file.